Federal Work Study

 - As a work-study recipient, students have the choice of obtaining a work-study job either on campus or off campus at a nonprofit agency.

 - The FWS award is the maximum amount student can earn, regardless of the number of positions they hold.
-FWS students may hold one on campus job and one off campus community service job.
+FWS students may hold one on campus job and one off campus community service job or internship.

 - If students do not wish to utilize their work-study award, they may request to have it converted into a loan.
 Depending on their remaining eligibility, student may be offered additional Federal Direct Stafford and/or Federal Direct Parent PLUS loan.

 - If students decline their work-study award, the Office of Financial Aid may terminate it and offer the funds to another eligible student.

 - If you are on study abroad for one semester, you may work during the semester you are on campus.
 Work study funds cannot be paid while you are abroad.

 - Print a copy of the "Financial Aid Award" page - this is the official notification of student’s FWS award amount; the hiring department and/or Human Resources Office may want to view this.